Risk Adjustment

 Risk Adjustment Table

-The Risk Adjustment Table displays a list of Suspect and Recapture conditions identified through EHR and HIE data sources.
+The Risk Adjustment Table displays a list of Suspect, Recapture, and Net New conditions identified through EHR and HIE data sources.
 Each row represents a coding opportunity associated with a specific patient condition.
 Users can filter, sort, and interact with the list to efficiently manage risk gaps.

 Table Columns

-• Diagnosis Type: Indicates whether the opportunity is a:
+- Type: Diagnosis type Indicates whether the opportunity is a:

-• Status: Shows the current workflow state of the opportunity (e.g., Open, Pending, Accepted for Review, Dismissed).
-Status tags and dates indicate who last updated it and why.
+- Status: Shows the current workflow state of the opportunity (e.g., Open, Pending, Accepted for Review, Dismissed).

 Viewing and Managing Gaps

 Clicking on any condition in the Risk Adjustment Table opens a side drawer on the right-hand side of the screen.
-The side drawer displays detailed information about the selected Suspect or Recapture opportunity and allows users to review evidence, update the condition’s Status, and add notes.
+The side drawer displays detailed information about the selected Suspect, Recapture, or Net New opportunity and allows users to review evidence, update the condition’s Status, and add notes.

 Gap Workflow

-• Header: Displays the condition name, diagnosis type (Suspect or Recapture), and current status.
+- Header: Displays the condition name, diagnosis type (Suspect, Net New, or Recapture)

 Clinical Evidence

-Beneath the Status section of the side drawer, coders can access Clinical Evidence.
+Beneath the Status section of the side drawer, coders can access Evidence Summary.

-The Clinical Evidence section displays the underlying data that led to the creation of the Suspect or Recapture opportunity.
+The Clinical Evidence section displays the underlying data that led to the creation of the Suspect, Recapture, or Net New opportunity.
+Clicking on the evidence card will take you to more detailed information, including the Source Document if applicable.
 Evidence can include:

-• PDF documents such as imaging or specialist reports (e.g., Echocardiogram reports)
+- Doc Refs such as CCDAs and PDF documents including imaging or specialist reports (e.g., Echocardiogram reports)